Menu Icon

 What is involved in a hysterosalpingogram procedure?

-The doctor places a speculum into the vagina to see the cervical opening.
-The cervix is sterilized with an antiseptic wash such as betadine.
-The physician may use an instrument called a tenaculum, which is used to grasp the cervix to keep it stable and bring it into view for the phyisician.
-This portion of the procedure can cause significant cramping similar to menstrual cramps.
-A thin catheter is placed through the cervix until the tip is inside the uterus.
-The catheter is held in place either with a plug on the outside of the cervix shaped like an acorn or by a balloon inside the cervix or lower uterus.
+• Insertion of catheter: Then, a thin catheter is placed through the cervix until the tip is inside the uterus.
+The catheter is held in place either with a plug on the outside of the cervix that is shaped like an acorn, or by a balloon inside the cervix or lower uterus.
 The acorn tip or balloon keeps the catheter in place and prevents leakage of contrast dye out of the uterus.
 There may be cramping discomfort when the balloon is inflated.
 The doctor will make note of how easily the catheter passes through the cervix.
-If there is cervical narrowing (cervical stenosis), it may be difficult or even impossible to pass the catheter.
+If there is cervical narrowing (called cervical stenosis), it may be difficult or even impossible to pass the catheter.
 The speculum may be removed once the catheter is in place.

-A contrast dye (known as contrast media, contrast material, or X-ray dye) is instilled slowly into the uterus through the catheter.
+• Injection of contrast: Next, a contrast dye (known as contrast media, contrast material, or X-ray dye) is instilled slowly into the uterus through the catheter.
 This contrast dye can either be water-based or oil-based.
-Both have been shown to be safe and effective.iii The contrast dye is often warmed before being inserted into the body to limit the chance of the fallopian tubes spasming from exposure to cold contrast and to reduce pain.
-If the fallopian tubes spasm, this can appear as a false-positive narrowing/blockage when in reality the tube is open.
-If the uterus sits at an angle, the doctor may gently pull on the catheter to straighten the uterus so that accurate X-ray images can be taken.
-It is important that this is done so that the X-ray procedure does not accidentally diagnose a problem with the uterus that is just an artifact of inappropriate uterine positioning.
-Straightening the uterus and injection of contrast dye can cause significant cramping and is often the most uncomfortable portion of an HSG.
-However, this part of the procedure usually lasts less than one minute.
+Both versions have been shown to be safe and effective.iii The contrast dye is often warmed before being inserted into the body to reduce pain and limit the chance of the fallopian tubes spasming from exposure to cold contrast.
+If the fallopian tubes spasm, there may appear to be a narrowing or blockage even though the tubes are open.

 Diagram of blocked fallopian tube and hysterosalpingogram (HSG) to diagnosis